ManticoreProject/manticore/README.md

 #### Ensuring that `perf` is working

-The benchmark suite requires Linux's `perf`, which itself requires that you run the Docker image with additional permissions (hence the `--cap-add sys_admin` flag).
+The benchmark suite requires Linux's `perf`, which itself requires that you run the Docker image with additional permissions (described earlier).
 Make sure that `perf` is working with the following expected output:

 ```console